Accurate Anemia ICD-10 Coding for 2025 Avoid Denials and Improve Revenue

 ICD-10 Updates for 2025 You Should Know

 The 2025 edition of ICD-10-CM includes updates that affect anemia documentation and billing.
-While D50.9 and D64.9 remain unchanged, the following were emphasized:
+While D50.9 and D64.9 remain unchanged, the following areas were emphasized:

 • Updated guidance for anemia in pregnancy and pediatrics